 Measuring Atmosphere Pressure

 At sea level, the atmospheric pressure is about 101,300 Pa or 101,300 Nm-2.
 The instruments that measure atmospheric pressure are called barometers.
 One of the simple barometers is a mercury barometer.
 It consists of a glass tube 1 m long closed at one end.
 After filling it with mercury, it is inverted in a mercury trough.
 Mercury in the tube descends and stops at a certain height.
 The column of mercury held in the tube exerts pressure at its base.
-At sea level the height of mercury column above the mercury in the trough is found to be about 76 cm.
-Pressure exerted by 76 cm of mercury column is nearly 101,300 Nm-2 equal to atmospheric pressure.
-It is common to express atmospheric pressure in terms of the height of mercury column.
-As the atmospheric pressure at a place does not remains constant,hence, the height of mercury column also varies with atmospheric pressure.
+At sea level, the height of the mercury column above the mercury in the trough is found to be about 76 cm.
+The pressure exerted by 76 cm of the mercury column is nearly 101,300 Nm-2 equal to atmospheric pressure.
+It is common to express atmospheric pressure in terms of the height of the mercury column.
+As the atmospheric pressure at a place does not remain constant, hence, the height of the mercury column also varies with atmospheric pressure.

 Mercury is 13.6 times denser than water.
-Atmospheric pressure can hold vertical column of water about 13.6 times the height of mercury column at a place.
-Thus, the sea level, vertical height of water column would be 0.76 m 13.6=10.34 m.
+Atmospheric pressure can hold a vertical column of water about 13.6 times the height of the mercury column at a place.
+Thus, the sea level, the vertical height of the water column would be 0.76 m 13.6=10.34 m.
 Thus, a glass tube more than 10 m long is required to make a water barometer.

 Applications of atmospheric pressure

-Atmospheric pressure may also indicate s change in the weather.
+- Atmospheric pressure may also indicate s change in the weather.
 On a hot day, the above the Earth becomes and expands.
-This causes a fall of atmospheric pressure in that regions.
+This causes a fall in atmospheric pressure in those regions.
 On the other hand, during cold chilly nights, this above the Earth cools down.
 This causes an increase in atmospheric pressure.

-The changes in atmospheric pressure at a certain place indicate the expected changes in the weather conditions of that place.
-For example, a gradual and average drop in atmospheric pressure means a low pressure in a neighbouring locality.
+- The changes in atmospheric pressure at a certain place indicate the expected changes in the weather conditions of that place.
+For example, a gradual and average drop in atmospheric pressure means a low pressure in a neighboring locality.
 Minor but rapid fall in atmospheric pressure indicates s windy and showery condition in the nearby regions.
 A decrease in atmospheric pressure is accompanied by breeze and rain.
-Whereas a sudden fall in atmospheric pressure often followed by a steam, rain and typhoon to occur in few hours time.
+Whereas a sudden fall in atmospheric pressure often followed by steam, rain, and typhoon to occur in a few hour’s time.

-One the other hand, an increasing atmospheric pressure with a decline later on predicts an intense whether conditions.
+- One the other hand, increasing atmospheric pressure with a decline, later on, predicts intense weather conditions.
 A gradual large increase in the atmospheric pressure indicates a long spell of pleasant weather.
 A rapid increase in atmospheric pressure means that it will soon be followed by a decrease in the atmospheric pressure indicating poor weather ahead.